Arizona Boating Lakes: Lake Havasu - A Boater's Paradise

-Lake Havasu City is one of those Arizona vacation spots
+Lake Havasu is one of those Arizona boating spots

-that enjoys the privilege of visitors who return year after year.
+that enjoys the privilege of boaters who return year after year.
 There are families

-who have been coming to this beautiful destination for several generations.
-What is it about this place that inspires such loyalty?
+who have been coming to this beautiful boating destination for several generations.
+What is it about Lake Havasu that inspires such loyalty?

 crowd, but by anyone who enjoys the freedom to boat.

-Enjoy one of the best boating lakes in America
+Enjoy one of the best boating lakes in Arizona and the U.S.

 , swimming and all types of water recreation.
 There are no size restrictions or speed limits on the lake, with the exception of the no-wake zones clearly posted where a more conservative speed is appropriate.

 has a wealth of hidden coves and beaches that are perfect places to relax for the day, or you can opt to explore the river, with its canyons, cliffs, and abundant wildlife.
 Water temperatures range from 75 to 85 degrees during much of the year, perfect for a quick dip.

-Unlike many other inland bodies of water, Lake Havasu remains at a near constant water elevation that rarely varies more than four feet, providing boaters with ideal conditions year-round and contributing to its reputation as one of the best boating lakes around.
+Unlike many other lakes in Arizona, Lake Havasu remains at a near constant water elevation that rarely varies more than four feet, providing boaters with ideal conditions year-round and contributing to its reputation as one of the best boating lakes around.
 The average depth of Lake Havasu is 35 ft, with the deepest point being approximately 90 ft.
 There’s ample access to lake beaches

 Rent a boat or bring your own – don’t miss this Arizona boating experience!

 The eight motorized launch ramps

-If you’re new to boating, or haven’t decided on your dream boat yet, there are many Lake Havasu, Arizona boat rental companies that have a wide range of watercraft to choose from.
+If you’re new to boating, or haven’t decided on your dream boat yet, there are many Lake Havasu boat rental companies that have a wide range of watercraft to choose from.
 They’ll even launch the boat for you, so you can enjoy one of America’s best boating lakes

 Unlike some other boating lakes in Arizona, Lake Havasu does allow watercraft with two-stroke motors on the lake.
 However, boaters with two-stroke motors are urged to make sure their vessels are running properly prior to boating on the lake.